jt-zhang/CardinalityEstimationTestbed/README.md

 #### Get_result
 `python get_result.py`
 ### Naru, Kde, Byesian
-- Refer to `run.sh` or `getresult.py` in each method folder to execute the code to get the result.
+- Refer to `run.sh` or `getresult.py` in each method folder to execute the code to get results in batches.

 ## Experiment of overall
 ### Real Datasets download